SethMMorton/natsort/docs/howitworks.rst

 #.
 Proper handling of Unicode is complicated.
 #.
 Proper handling of :mod:`locale` is complicated.

-Easily over half of the the code in :mod:`natsort` is in some way dealing with some aspect of :mod:`locale` or basic case handling.
+Easily over half of the code in :mod:`natsort` is in some way dealing with some aspect of :mod:`locale` or basic case handling.
 It would have been impossible to get right without a `really good`_ `testing strategy`_.

 Don't expect any more TL;DR's... if you want to see how all this is fully incorporated into the :mod:`natsort` algorithm then please take a look